 Contingency fee or a percentage of the money the client wins in a lawsuit.
 If no money is recovered, the lawyer generally collects no fee.
 Contingency fee agreements are common in personal injury claims, product liability cases and class actions.
-More about contingency fees.
+(See below for more details about contingency fees.)

 Retainer is a sum of money you pay to your lawyer as a deposit for the services the lawyer will perform for you and the expenses the lawyer will incur on your behalf.
 Your lawyer will submit accounts to you, which will be paid from the retainer.

 Disbursements are expenses incurred by your lawyer on your behalf such as government fees, court filing fees, courier charges, photocopying costs or fees paid for expert reports from people such as doctors or engineers.
 You are responsible for these expenses and they will be included in your legal bill.